SuboptimalEng/three-js-games/README.md

 ## Frantic Architect - Demo

-👉 This is the clone of Frantic Architect, a mobile game made by [Will Kwan](https://twitter.com/_willkwan).
+👉 This is a clone of Frantic Architect - a mobile game made by [Will Kwan](https://twitter.com/_willkwan).

 <img src="/_demos/frantic-architect-2.png">